Azure/apim-lab/apim-lab/5-versionsRevisions/apimanagement-5-1-Versions.md

 ### Add a new version

-- Select the Star Wars API.
+- Select the *Star Wars* API.
+- Click on the ellipsis and select *Add version*.
-- Add a new version:
+- Add a new version with these values, then press **Create**:
   - Version identifier: **v2**
   - Versioning scheme: **Path**
   - Full API version name: **star-wars-v2**